author

 About the author

-Born in Bo’ness, West Lothian, on December 13, 1779, he was apprenticed to the Edinburgh bookseller Peter Hill and later ran his own business from Charles Street in Edinburgh.
-He also helped publish the Edinburgh Star with his brother Andrew in the early 1800s.
+Born in Bo’ness, West Lothian, in December 1779, he became a prominent figure in Edinburgh’s book world.
+He was apprenticed to the well-known bookseller Peter Hill and later ran his own business from Charles Street in Edinburgh.
+For a time, he also helped publish the Edinburgh Star with his brother Andrew.